Wesley-Chan/GTK-for-Windows/README.md

 * `/libs`

-This folder kepps the source code tarballs (but empty for now) and downloading/building scripts.
+This folder keeps the source code tarballs (but empty for now) and downloading/building scripts.

 * `/MinGW-w64`